stream-protocol/stream-payments-monorepo/README.md

 **Accept the most popular stablecoin and cryptocurrency globally with a complete solution.**

-A payment gateway is a crucial component for businesses looking to accept digital currencies as a form of payment.
-Stream Payment Gateway provides a complete solution that enables merchants to seamlessly integrate popular cryptocurrencies into their payment processing system.
+A payment gateway is a crucial component for businesses looking to accept digital currencies as a form of payment. **Stream**Payments Platform provides a complete solution that enables merchants to seamlessly integrate popular cryptocurrencies into their payment processing system.

 ### Overview of what a Stream Payment Gateway Proof of Concept offers: